Connected app

 What can Beagle do with Airbrake?

-Beagle watches Airbrake for when a build breaks or an issue is opened, then flag it and draft the summary.
+Beagle watches Airbrake for when a build breaks or an issue is opened and is ready to flag it and draft the summary.
 You can also just ask it questions about your events in plain language.

 Is the Airbrake connection secure?